daniembs/TRACE-season-classification-pipeline/README.md

 ## Citation

-If you use this code, please cite the manuscript and this repository release.
+If you use this code, please cite this repository release.

-Manuscript citation:
-> Minikaev, D., Sihi, D., Reed, S. C., & Wood, T. E. Submitted.
-A Four-Stage Framework for Analytical Season Classification in Humid Tropical Forests: Case study in the Luquillo Experimental Forest, Puerto Rico. *Agricultural and Forest Meteorology*.

 Repository citation:
 > Minikaev, D. 2026.
 Season Classification Pipeline (Version 1.0.0) [R 4.5.1].
 GitHub.